-The internet is littered with websites claiming 101 different sales closing techniques, mostly written by marketers who are simply trying to get web traffic to their website.
+The internet is littered with websites claiming 101 different sales closing techniques, mostly written by marketers who are simply trying to get traffic to their website.

-The reality is that if you walk, talk and squawk like a Salesperson you will get treated like a Salesperson – for the most part, this means Gatekeepers won’t put your calls through, prospects won’t return your emails and buyers will smell your closing techniques a mile away.
+The reality is that if you walk, talk and squawk like a salesperson you will get treated like a salesperson – for the most part, this means Gatekeepers won’t put your calls through, prospects won’t return your emails and buyers will smell your closing techniques a mile away.

 When the buyer knows your moves before you even make them, then they are in control of the sales conversation and they will have their own moves pre-prepared to counter you.

 This usually sounds like “send me a proposal” or “can you confirm this in writing and we’ll get back to you”.

 2. Sleazy Sales Closing Phrases – Please Don’t Use

 - This is the last one at this price